-4. In addition to the duties it is assigned by law, the Nominations, Compensation and Corporate Governance Committee has the following responsibilities:
+- 4. In addition to the duties it is assigned by law, the Nominations, Compensation and Corporate Governance Committee has the following responsibilities: - (i) Regarding the composition of the Board of Directors and the Committees of the Company Board and the management bodies of the other companies of the Group: - (a) Verify compliance annually with the board of directors diversity and members selection policy approved by the Board of Directors.

-- (i) Regarding the composition of the Board of Directors and the Committees of the Company Board and the management bodies of the other companies of the Group: - (a) Verify compliance annually with the board of directors diversity and members selection policy approved by the Board of Directors. - (b) Analyse the competencies, knowledge and experience required in the board of directors.
-In this regard, it will prepare a board competency matrix, and define the functions and skills the candidates must have in order to fill the vacancies and evaluate the time and dedication necessary for the directors to be able to perform their duties effectively. - (c) Make proposals, in the case of independent directors, and inform about the proposals submitted to the Board in the case of other directors, for the appointment of directors for their designation by co-optation or for their submission for consideration to the General Shareholders Meeting, taking into account the criteria referred to in Article 20.4 of these Regulations, and take equivalent actions in relation to their reappointment or termination by the General Shareholders Meeting, or when there is just cause if the director has breached his obligations inherent in the position, and disciplinary proceedings have begun which might involve the termination of the director. - (d) Make recommendations for classifying directors as executive, proprietary, independent or other external director, when the Board or the General Meeting is going to appoint or confirm the appointment of the directors. - (e) Annually verify that the traits with which each director was appointed are still maintained, an account of which shall be included in the Annual Report of Corporate Governance. - (f) Make recommendations and report, together with the Chairman of the Board except for what specifically refers to the latter on the appointments of the Chairmen, the Vice-Chairmen, the Coordinating Director, the CEOs, if applicable, the members of the Delegated Committee, and the other Committees of the Board of Directors, as well as their respective Chairmen. - (g) Report on the proposals for the appointment of the Secretary and the Vice Secretary. - (h) Make recommendations and report, together with the Chairman of the Board - except for what specifically refers to the latter - on proposals for severance, termination or replacement of any post on the Board and its Committees other than the Secretary and Vice-Secretary. - (i) Report on the proposals for appointing representatives of the Company on the management bodies of the Companies of the Group. - (j) Elaborate the succession plan of the Chairman of the board, the executive directors who in turn have the category of chief executives within the scope of one or more of the Group's business units, together with the coordinating director, if applicable, and with the Chairman of the Board and the aforementioned executive directors for the succession plan of the latter.
+- (b) Analyse the competencies, knowledge and experience required in the board of directors.
+In this regard, it will prepare a board competency matrix, and define the functions and skills the candidates must have in order to fill the vacancies and evaluate the time and dedication necessary for the directors to be able to perform their duties effectively. - (c) Make proposals, in the case of independent directors, and inform about the proposals submitted to the Board in the case of other directors, for the appointment of directors for their designation by co-optation or for their submission for consideration to the General Shareholders Meeting, taking into account the criteria referred to in Article 20.4 of these Regulations, and take equivalent actions in relation to their reappointment or termination by the General Shareholders Meeting, or when there is just cause if the director has breached his obligations inherent in the position, and disciplinary proceedings have begun which might involve the termination of the director. - (d) Make recommendations for classifying directors as executive, proprietary, independent or other external director, when the Board or the General Meeting is going to appoint or confirm the appointment of the directors. - (e) Annually verify that the traits with which each director was appointed are still maintained, an account of which shall be included in the Annual Report of Corporate Governance. - (f) Report on the proposals for appointing the individual representatives of legal entities who are directors. - (g) Make recommendations and report, together with the Chairman of the Board except for what specifically refers to the latter on the appointments of the Chairmen, the Vice-Chairmen, the Coordinating Director, the CEO, the members of the Delegated Committee, and the other Committees of the Board of Directors, as well as their respective Chairmen. - (h) Report on the proposals for the appointment of the Secretary and the Vice Secretary. - (i) Make recommendations and report, together with the Chairman of the Board except for what specifically refers to the latter on proposals for severance, termination or replacement of any post on the Board and its Committees other than the Secretary and Vice-Secretary. - (j) Report on the proposals for appointing representatives of the Company on the management bodies of the Companies of the Group. - (k) Elaborate the succession plan of the Chairman of the board and of the chief executive officer, together with the coordinating director, if applicable, and with the Chairman of the Board and the chief executive for the succession plan of the latter. - (l) Make appropriate recommendations for the Board to conduct proper planning for the orderly renewal and succession of its members, particularly the independent directors, taking their seniority into account and the profiles that it would be advisable for the Board as a whole to have at all times.